 - What modality will best suit my practice?
 Is simpler, e.g., telephone, better?
 What kinds of features, limitations, and expenses come with videoconferencing technology?

 - Can it be done efficaciously?
 Will the quality of treatment be similar?
 Are there certain evaluative or diagnostic tasks that cannot be safely or efficaciously performed if the patient is not seen in-person?

 - Does your practice have a secure, HIPAA-compliant means of communicating with the patient?
+Have you configured the application or device to support either end-to-end encryption or other means of in-transit encryption?
 Have you also executed a HIPAA-compliant business associate agreement with the provider?
 Note that recent guidance has expanded use of telehealth during the COVID-19 national emergency, but it is not currently clear to what extent these policies will continue beyond the emergency.

 - Has the patient provided a signed informed consent to the use of telehealth services?
 Have you clearly identified the risks and benefits of telehealth for the patient, versus traditional evaluation and treatment?
 Is the patient aware that use of telemedicine comes with a risk of unwanted interruption or interception of the communications?

 - How will your practice bill differently for telehealth services, if it does bill differently?
 Do patient insurance plans reimburse differently for telehealth services, or even allow them?
 Do you have compliance and billing SOPs in place to ensure telehealth services are appropriately billed?

 Have questions about this or another legal issue?
 Contact Bush Health Law for a free initial consultation.

 This post is for general information purposes and is not meant, by itself, to create an attorney-client relationship or constitute legal, accounting, or other professional advice.